 Relapse Risk

-The TAVNEOS® regimen reduced the risk of relapse by half compared to Standard Therapy2
+The TAVNEOS® arm saw a reduced risk of relapse by half compared to the Active Control Arm2

-• 10.1% of patients using the TAVNEOS® regimen experienced relapse, compared with 21% of patients treated with Standard Therapy2
+10.1% of patients in the TAVNEOS® arm experienced a relapse, compared with 21% of patients in the Active Control arm2

 Risk of relapse data